ID: 613

 Conference Topic: T2.
 Inclusive public engagement

-An open, creative workshop co-chaired by two accountability mechanisms of multilateral development banks, exploring tools—like joint fact-finding and independent investigations—to build legitimacy of fact-finding processes.
-Participants will reflect on practical experiences and discuss how different approaches can foster trust in expert findings.
+An open, creative workshop co-chaired by the Complaints Mechanism of the European Investment Bank Group and the Dispute Resolution Service of the World Bank’s Accountability Mechanism, exploring tools to build legitimacy of fact-finding processes.
+Participants will reflect on experiences and discuss how different approaches can foster trust in expert findings.

 Status: approve